quacksouls/lyf/doc/decide.md

 Here, `condition` should be JavaScript code that evalutes to a boolean.
 You often find the condition to be an expression that compares one thing with another thing.
-If the condition evaluates to `true`, then you should insert code at the specified region to handle the truth case.
+If the condition evaluates to `true`, then you should insert code at the specified region to handle the true case.
 This region is the `if` block.
 The `if` block starts from the open brace `{` and ends at the closing brace `}`.
 In the context of Sam's program, the condition is code that compares the current day with the string `"Friday"`.
 Sam uses the following code in an early version